• Skip to main content

 dyspraxia

-learning movement writing
+learning movement sensory writing

 Developmental Coordination Disorder is a neurological condition that affects motor skills and coordination.
 People with DCD can have trouble with balancing, or tasks that require fine motor skills like tying shoelaces, holding pens or cutlery.